JoeMulcahy/Java2DEngine/README.md

 As of 06/10/2023
 I have created basic shapes that can be drawn on a JPanel component.
 I've also implemented a grid so that shapes can snapped into position.

+06/10/2023
+Create a GameObjectsPanel.
+An objects can be selected from a JList and its attributes display of a side panel.
+These attributes can be changed in the side panel, these changes are reflected in the Editor windows.
+Its not visually appealing at the moment.
+Editing of the object attributes are done through JTextBoxes for the moment and eventually so if these will be changed ie dropdown menu [true, false] for changing objects fill attribute etc This module still need a lot of work in terms of usability

+7/10/23